vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 ```

 And redeploy the lambda function:
+- Copy the psycopg2 directory from the virtual environment to `pypg_lambda` directory
 - Create a new zip archive from the deployment package folder `pypg_lambda`
 - Delete lambda function using AWS interface
 - Use `aws lambda create-function` to deploy using the updated deployment package

-Invoking lambda function again, this time the following error is encountered:
+Invoked lambda function again, this time the following error is encountered:

 `Runtime.ImportModuleError: Unable to import module 'mylambda': /var/task/psycopg2/_psycopg.so: invalid ELF header`